angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 These mistakes tend to leave the eater with a soup that isn't filling and honestly sometimes difficult to get through.
 I find that even more modern recipes from asian authors make these common mistakes - which I hope to address with this recipe.

-Some good general rules of thumb for beef noodle soups that I like are:
+Some general rules of thumb for good beef noodle soups that I like are:

  - .use bones in your broth and cook it for a long time. this is the best way to give your soup some body
  - .for the love of god use some chinese spices in your soup. if you're seasoning with paprika and ground black pepper it's probably not gonna taste very chinese.
  - .cook the meat for a long, long time and save the tendons / ligaments because they're part of the dish too!
  - .do not use an instapot - the pressure puches the fat (flavor) out of your meat, which leaves for an unpleasant eating experience

-Now that I've got that out of the way let's try to get on to the recipe.